 Flooding is a minor possibility due to the distance to wave action.
+The site is in a 500 year flood zone.

 Tsunamis are a possibility.
 The last tsunami was over 150 years ago.
 Consequently, the chance of a tsunami affecting the site in the near future is considered remote. question of when the next tsunami will occur is based in probability.
 This means that you are just as likely to see a tsunami in any given year.
 The probability of having a tsunami in any "one" given year does not go up or down with the passage of time.
 This means you could have 2 tsunamis in one year or have one in two thousand years.
 The mentioning of past events 150 years ago is to establish probabilities through history search in much the same way as we predict probabilities of earthquakes. probability of having a tsunami increases with the time period considered.
-It is much likelier to see a tsunami in a 1000 year period as opposed to a 50 year period. manner, we expect that it is unlikely that the project will experience a tsunami in the next 100 years.
+It is much likelier to see a tsunami in a 1000 year period as opposed to a 50 year period.
+In this manner, we expect that it is unlikely that the project will experience a tsunami in the next 100 years.
 No exact probability is given due to the limited nature of the observations of tsunamis over time in this area.